By Dr.Jeanne King, Ph.D.

 He lets her know how she repeatedly wrongs him (deprives him, neglects him, withholds from him, falls short relative to him) by her not being accessible to him during the week.
 She is shamed to the core over the fact that she works and doesn’t have the same flexible workload, as does he.
 He wants her to know that weekends simply aren’t enough, and he is driven to fill in the space with weekday companionship and love.

 She is in pain hurting, but he is demanding of her empathy.
 This single dynamic is a root theme in their conflict.
 Jack doesn’t do empathy if and when it requires being taken off course of his agenda.
 Instead of extending empathy to Lindsay with respect to her immediate and obvious physical health condition, he demands it and utilizes coercive control tactics to diminish her commitment to taking care of her own basic needs in order to get his way.

 By the time he has dispensed whatever it takes to engender fear, obligation and guilt, Lindsay merely holds onto the fact that Sunday is soon arriving and this Saturday evening, too, will end.
 Unfortunately, however, the dysfunctional toxic dynamics do not stop without proper intervention.

 If you recognize this interaction pattern in your intimate relationship, take a hard and fast look at emotional abuse in controlling relationships.
 For more information on these dysfunctional, visit Dr Jeanne King.

 Dr. Jeanne King is a licensed psychologist and domestic abuse consultant.
-Feel free to contact her if you need help with physical and/or emotional pain, stress-related illnesses, or relationship abuse issues at home or in court.
-Contact Us to reach Dr. King.
+Feel free to contact her, if you need help with physical and/or emotional abuse.